-Clinical Epidemiological Studies of Pediatric Infectious Disease in Nha Trang, Vietnam
+Clinical Epidemiological Studies on Pediatric Infectious Diseases

 The Department of Pediatric Infectious Diseases conducts research on a wide range of infectious diseases with special attention on severe pediatric infectious diseases including pneumonia, diarrhea, and dengue which are the major causes of under 5 mortality.
+We also investigate congenital infections and its impact on child development.
+We have setup a field research laboratory and a population cohort study site in Nha Trang, Vietnam.
+Environmental epidemiology is another area of our interest, focusing on the health impacts of atmospheric environmental changes including climate variability, global climate change and air pollution.